-While consumers are expecting great deals from their favorite retailers, no one will be selling you a flat screen TV for $20.
+While consumers are expecting great deals from their favorite retailers, no one will be selling you a flat-screen TV for $20.
 Nor will you win an iPad from clicking a link.

 This lowers your risk.
 Better to deal with one company regarding fraud than multiple companies.
 Better yet, consider using PayPal or another similar service where your personal information is not shared at all.

 If it looks legitimate, retype it in the window of your browser.
-A hacker can use “www.besybuy.com” in the email but make the link take you somewhere else that you do not want to be.
-At the minimum hover over the link to see the actual web address before using.
+A hacker can use “www.bestbuy.com” in the email but make the link take you somewhere else that you do not want to be.
+At the very least, hover your cursor over the link to see the actual web address before clicking.